Ryan-Romig/android-rest-client/README.md

 spotifyUsersCache = /sdcard/android/data/com.spotify.music/files/spotifycache/users

-when loaded, adds MatsyaAP network info to saved networks and points to the gateway server address (192.168.4.1)
+get and post are encapsulated into a AuthenticationManager class (will add tokens and profiles later)

-should use WifiManager class to get list of saved network profiles(or one currently connected to) and use Opal API to set Wifi config to Opal then switch to that, and then open Spotify via shell command (or write spotifyAPI client using spotify web API)
+should use WifiManager class to get list of saved network profiles(or one currently connected to) and use Opal API to set Wifi config to Opal then switch to that, and then open Spotify via shell command (or write spotifyAPI client using spotify web API) (maybe??)